Church of the Holy Sepulchre: Aedicule restoration

 After seven decades of being held together by steel girders, the Israel Antiquities Authority (IAA) declared the visibly deteriorating Aedicule structure unsafe.
 A restoration of the Aedicule was agreed upon and executed from May 2016 to March 2017.
 Much of the $4 million project was funded by the World Monuments Fund, as well as $1.3 million from Mica Ertegün and a significant sum from King Abdullah II of Jordan.
 The existence of the original limestone cave walls within the Aedicule was confirmed, and a window was created to view this from the inside.
 The presence of moisture led to the discovery of an underground shaft resembling an escape tunnel carved into the bedrock, seeming to lead from the tomb.
 (Note: According to archaeologist Fredrik Hiebert, this does not resemble an archaeological excavation, but "a well-built tunnel".)
 For the first time since at least 1555, on 26 October 2016, marble cladding that protects the supposed burial bed of Jesus was removed.
 Members of the National Technical University of Athens were present.
 Initially, only a layer of debris was visible.
 This was cleared in the next day, and a partially broken marble slab with a Crusader-style cross carved was revealed.
 By the night of 28 October, the original limestone burial bed was shown to be intact.
 The tomb was resealed shortly thereafter.
 Mortar from just above the burial bed was later dated to the mid-fourth century.

 2020 pandemic

 On 25 March 2020, Israeli health officials ordered the site closed to the public due to the COVID-19 pandemic.
-According to the keeper of the keys, it was the first such closure since 1349, during the Black Death.
+According to the Joudeh al-Goudia family who are hereditary keepers of the keys, it was the first such closure since 1349, during the Black Death.
 Clerics continued regular prayers inside the building, and it reopened to visitors two months later, on 24 May.

 Crusader altar slab discovered (2022)

 During church renovations in 2022, a stone slab covered in modern graffiti was moved from a wall, revealing Cosmatesque-style decoration on one face.
-According to an IAA archaeologist, the decoration was once inlaid with pieces of glass and fine marble; it indicates that the relic was the front of the church's high altar from the Crusader era (c.
+According to an IAA archaeologist, the decoration was once inlaid with pieces of glass and fine marble; it indicates the object was the frontal of the church's high altar from the Crusader era (c.
 1149), which was later used by the Greek Orthodox until being damaged in the 1808 fire.